Do Go On - 407 - The Real Pocahontas

 Yeah.

-Yeah, he would like save her and do that to England
+Yeah, he would like save her and take her to England because that's the good place.

 Oh, I love Tarzan.